emeric-martineau/rust-prepack-ide/README.md

 To build image, run `build.sh <editor>` script and wait because, it takes long time :)

-Editor, if need, is download in root directory to avoid download at each build.
+Editor, if need, is download in `download` folder to avoid download at each build.

 ## Run container